putuoka/c4it-blog/content/posts/2021/058-azure-service-bus-introduction/article.md

 ---
 title: "Azure Service Bus and C# - an introduction"
-path: '/blog/azure-service-bus-introduction'
+path: "/blog/azure-service-bus-introduction"
-tags: ["Azure", "dotNET", "CSharp" , "MainArticle"]
+tags: ["Azure", "dotNET", "CSharp", "MainArticle"]
 featuredImage: "cover.jpg"
-excerpt : "Azure Service bus is a message broker generally used for sharing messages between applications.
+excerpt: "Azure Service bus is a message broker generally used for sharing messages between applications.
 In this article, we're gonna see an introduction to Azure Service Bus, and how to work with it with .NET and C#"
 created: 2021-06-01
 updated: 2021-06-01
 ---

-__Azure Service Bus is a _message broker_ that allows you to implement queues and pub-subs topics__.
+**Azure Service Bus is a _message broker_ that allows you to implement queues and pub-subs topics**.
 It is incredibly common to use queues to manage the communication between microservices: it is a simple way to send messages between applications without bind them tightly.

 In this introduction, we're going to learn the basics of Azure Service Bus: what it is, how to create a Bus and a Queue, how to send and receive messages on the Bus with C#, and more.